Datttta/My_Notes/Thing-to-remember.md

     - Alt + <F4>: Change audio profile to low latency
     - Alt + <F5>: Change audio profile to high quality

-- Comment more than one line at the same time nvim
+- Comment more than one line at the same time nvim:
+    - Select the line and type *gc*